List of most massive stars

 This is a list of the most massive stars that have been discovered, in solar mass units.

 Uncertainties and caveats

 Most of the masses listed below are contested and, being the subject of current research, remain under review and subject to constant revision of their masses and other characteristics.
-Indeed, many of the masses listed in the table below are inferred from theory, using difficult measurements of the stars' temperatures, composition, and absolute brightnesses.
+Indeed, many of the masses listed in the table below are inferred from theory, using difficult measurements of the stars' temperatures, composition, and absolute magnitude.
 All the masses listed below are uncertain: Both the theory and the measurements are pushing the limits of current knowledge and technology.
 Both theories and measurements could be incorrect.